 Add paragraph text.
 Click “Edit Text” to update the font, size and more.
 To change and reuse text themes, go to Site Styles.

-In honor of Black History Month, Opening Doors is proud to present a free evening of poetry, music, and conversation with Regie Gibson and Reggie Harris.
+In honor of Black History Month, Opening Doors presents an evening of poetry, music, and conversation with Regie Gibson and Reggie Harris.

 Time & Location